jon-marks/Yet-Another-Sudoku/docs/source/03-human-solvable-patterns/01-singles.rst

 **Similarly**:

-*  If Xr3c13 is 'A Truth' then:
+*  If Xr3c13 is a truth then:

    *  X cannot be True anywhere else along row 3, and
    *  Xr1c2 cannot be True in the box either, X is True somewhere along column 2 outside box 1.